reallyTG/drasync-artifact/README.md

 ## Running the Evaluation

 In this section, we will describe how to run the different components for the evaluation.
+First, we begin by describing how to run our tool on a particular project.
+Later, we describe how the entire evaluation can be reproduced by calling a few scripts.

 Some notes: